What’s the Spa Bolthole like?

-Where are the best dog walks at the Spa Bolthole?
+Where are the best dog walks near the Spa Bolthole?

 Jephson Gardens, the jewel in Royal Leamington Spa’s crown, is just a two-minute walk from the Spa Bolthole.
 This beautiful park has everything from a glasshouse filled with tropical plants to sculptures, a sensory garden and formal planted flowerbeds.
 The River Leam runs to the south of the park and The Aviary Cafe, housed in a gorgeous Victorian pavilion, is well worth a visit for the coffee alone.
 The cafe is dog-friendly both inside and out.

 Newbold Comyn Country Park, on the outskirts of the town, is also a good place to visit if your dog needs to burn off a bit more energy.
 The 300-acre park, which forms part of the Leam Valley Nature Reserve, has a number of trails to follow.
 A lovely 3.5-mile riverside walk starts from Newbold Comyn Leisure Centre and takes in several green spaces, including Jephson Gardens, Victoria Park and St Nicholas Park.